Blog/Policy Brief/Immigration/Legal Avenues

 5| Restricting skilled immigration sends jobs abroad and undermines global competitiveness

-Immigration is a clear driver of economic growth, and restricting or eliminating immigration opportunities will have serious negative consequences as the U.S. tries to rebuild our economy and recover from economic devastation brought about by the coronavirus crisis.
-Overall cuts to legal immigration levels like those proposed by the White House would shrink the economy by 2% and cost 4.6 million jobs over 20 years.
+Immigration is a clear driver of economic growth, and restricting or eliminating immigration opportunities will have serious negative consequences as the U.S. tries to rebuild and strenghten our economy.
+Overall cuts to legal immigration levels would shrink the economy by 2% and cost 4.6 million jobs over 20 years.

 Restricting high-skilled immigration forces U.S. employers to move jobs and production offshore, without a measurable boost in employment for American workers.
 When President Trump announced a ban on new high-skilled visas in June 2020, business executives predicted the move would send more jobs to Canada – and in fact, this is exactly what has happened.

 These restrictions make the U.S. less attractive to global talent, jeopardizing our skilled workforce.
-International student enrollments have been declining in recent years, and backlogged visa holders are increasingly looking to abandon the wait and move to countries with more flexible policies, like Canada.
+International student enrollments were declining for many years (though there has been a recent positive shift), and backlogged visa holders are increasingly looking to abandon the wait and move to countries with more flexible policies, like Canada.

 To protect America’s competitive advantage, Congress should expand high-skilled immigration